demisto/content/Packs/PrismaCloudCompute/Playbooks/Prisma_Cloud_Compute_-_Audit_Alert_v3_README.md

 Default playbook for parsing and enrichment of Prisma Cloud Compute audit alerts.
-The playbook has several sections:
+The playbook has the following sections:
 Enrichment:
 - Image details
 - Similar container events